sa3664/Group3_TrainTicketingSystem/README.md

 - Hibernate - A full Object Relational Mapper (ORM).
 This is what powers our Repository pattern.
 (However, this kind of abstraction is not without it's issues.
 See [here](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch).)

-- Thymeleaf - We are using one of the modern templating system like Thymeleaf in our project.
+- Thymeleaf - We are using one of the modern templating system Thymeleaf in our project.
 We are also using JS in some of the files.

 - Twitter Bootstrap - We are using Bootstrap [Bootstrap](https://getbootstrap.com/docs/4.4/)'s in all our HTML(Thymeleaf) files .